sstelfox/stelfox.net/content/notes/syslog_ng.md

 match against 127.0.0.1.

-Establish your test and check all of your filters for both positive and negative matches, and ensure all configured destinations are outputing the expected results.
+Establish your test and check all of your filters for both positive and negative matches, and ensure all configured destinations are outputting the expected results.
 Once testing is complete, be sure to remove the extra source.

 I like to additionally test, on an actual system what messages I might be